 Your goal is to relax and rest.

-Skip the coffee break and go rest.
+3. Skip the coffee break and go rest instead.

 Much like eating a heavy meal, only a few hours later you’ll be left feeling exhausted due to hormonal changes.

 Take the opportunity to sit down and put your feet up for a few minutes.

-Your first choice to fight it might be to grab a cup of coffee for an afternoon pick me up.
+Your first choice to fight it might be to grab a cup of coffee for an afternoon pick-me-up.

 While that likely isn’t harmful to you or your baby, it may cause you to feel more fatigued within a couple of hours.

 Tea doesn’t have as much caffeine, but I could drink more of it to stay within the recommended 200 milligrams of caffeine a day.

 Tea didn’t give me a huge crash either, so my fatigue to energy levels felt better balanced.

-Eat small, well-balanced meals several times a day.
+5. Eat small, well-balanced meals several times a day.

 Try to balance out your meals with enough carbs and protein, which will help keep your energy levels up.

-Be careful of sugary snacks like candy bars or cookies.
-They will give you an immediate energy pick me up but will make you feel even more tired within a few hours.
+They will immediately give you an energy pick-me-up but will make you feel even more tired within a few hours.

 I’d have half of a sandwich.
-A piece of wheat or other whole grain bread and cheese or turkey makes a great snack.
+A piece of wheat or other whole-grain bread and cheese or turkey makes a great snack.

 Carbs and protein together will give you more energy than other simple sugar-filled choices.

-But once given the all clear, moderate exercise is safe during pregnancy.
+But once given the all-clear, moderate exercise is safe during pregnancy.